bigbio/sdrf-utils/README.md

 # Cell Line Metadata Database

-This repository contains scripts for creating and managing cell line metadata for the multiomics config datasets and [quantms.org](https://quantms.org), leveraging ontologies and natural language processing (NLP) to annotate cell lines in SDRF files.
+This repository contains scripts for creating and managing [cell line metadata database](cl-annotations-db.tsv) to enable the annotation of SDRFs for cell lines datasets.
+The main driver use case is the annotation of SDRF datasets for the [quantms.org resource](quantms.org).
+This repo uses multiple ontologies and natural language processing (NLP) to annotate cell lines in SDRF files.

 ## Motivation